ho-wan/vscode-setting-toggle/README.md

 # Setting Toggle

-A VS Code extension that lets you toggle a custom setting using a button or command.
+VS Code extension that lets you toggle a custom setting using a button or command.

 ---
 <img src="https://raw.githubusercontent.com/Ho-Wan/vscode-setting-toggle/master/images/setting-toggle-img1.png"/>